 Meanwhile, much of the film’s uplifting mood is created via its fabulous soundtrack.
 The only music that Watney has access to is Lewis’ disco tracks.
-They shouldn’t work on Mars and out in space but they are absolutely perfect.
-They really add to the fun and enjoyment of the movie.
+They shouldn’t work on Mars and out in space but they add to the fun and enjoyment of the movie.

 Go see The Martian - it is a brilliant film and one I really want to see again.
 Soon.